akankha/js50dayschallange/README.md

 ## Acknowledgments

-Thank you to (insert names) for providing inspiration and resources for this project.
+Thank you to Traversy Media for providing inspiration and resources for this project.

 ## Find me on